 Why: Are Procedures Reinforced by Your Safety Culture?

-A company’s culture of safety will define how seriously any worker treats safe-working procedures.
-Which is why adhering to strict, standardized lockout/tagout procedures is so important.
-Employees that notice their superiors shirking off their audits or turning a blind eye to procedure mistakes will also take their work less seriously.
+A company’s culture of safety will define how seriously any worker treats safe working procedures.
+This is why adhering to strict, standardized lockout/tagout procedures is so important.
+Employees who notice their superiors shirking off their audits or turning a blind eye to procedure mistakes will also take their work less seriously.
 And this leads directly to skipped process steps and increased risks that should be otherwise avoidable.